The Track and Effects of EF-4 Tornado North Central Alabama

 April 27, 2011

 Complete was disappointed to see the terrible damage inflicted on our neighbors to the north.
 We were just clearing out of Atlanta for the National Hurricane Conference when folks began deploying to North Carolina.
-The next thing you knew, all places throughout the Southeast were having severe weather.
+The next thing you knew, all places throughout the Southeast were having severe weather and tornadoes.

 What is the original F-scale?

 Dr. T. Theodore Fujita developed a damage scale (Fujita 1971, Fujita and Pearson 1973) for winds, including tornadoes, which was supposed to relate the degree of damage to the intensity of the wind.
 This scale was the result.